benhenshaw/rhythm/doc/final.md

 ## Abstract
 <!-- Rhythm game with supporting systems built from scratch... -->
 This document describes the design and development of a two-player mini-game based video game.
-The project focusses on the technical implementation, and attempts to demonstrate the idea that building a game from scratch is entirely achievable, especially when focussing efforts on the technical systems that best support the game.
+The project focusses on the technical implementation, and attempts to demonstrate methods that can be used to implement critical systems (such as rendering and memory allocation) in a way that is tailored to support the game.

 ## Introduction
 <!-- Discuss the game idea as it relates to the games that inspired it. -->